 First Line Software is a premier provider of software engineering, software enablement, and digital transformation services.
 Headquartered in Cambridge, Massachusetts, the global staff of 400 technical experts serve clients across North America, Europe, Asia, and Australia.

 Mobile App Development can be complicated, depending on the functionality required and the number of systems that will need to interact with the mobile app.
 The experts at First Line Software have already proven their ability to develop complex mobile solutions for customers.
 Let’s take a closer look at the broad range of expertise and technical knowledge the team has accumulated from their work on numerous projects.

 Front-end, Back-end, Testing, Deployment and Publishing

-The First Line mobile app development team has developed apps that include a high performing back-end, web-based front-end with an Admin panel for data manipulation and analysis, and operate on a range of platforms (iOS, Android, Windows Phone) and form-factors (Phone, Tablet).
-One of the most important components of mobile app development is performing comprehensive testing that addresses functionality, integration, performance and stability of the app.
-Final steps include the deployment of server-side components and publishing mobile applications to the relevant app stores.
+The First Line mobile app development team has developed apps that include a high-performing back-end, web-based front-end with an Admin panel for data manipulation and analysis, and operate on a range of platforms (iOS, Android, Windows Phone) and form-factors (Phone, Tablet).
+One of the most important components of mobile app development is performing comprehensive testing that addresses the functionality, integration, performance, and stability of the app.
+The final steps include the deployment of server-side components and publishing mobile applications to the relevant app stores.

 UI and UX Design

 For this critical aspect of mobile development, First Line designers and developers strictly follow the iOS Human Interface Guidelines and Android User Interface Guidelines.
 That said the implementation of custom design ideas is also a solid component of the mobile team’s expertise.

 Integration with third-party APIs and Open APIs

 This is another area where First Line mobile app development experts have accumulated significant experience including financial, travel, and enterprise solutions.
 Engineers at First Line have often been early adopters of using Open APIs provided by different platforms such as Lufthansa Open API and Citi Developer Hub.